📱Here’s What You Need to Know About Venmo

 Unfortunately, you can’t send money abroad with Venmo.
 This is something you’ll notice when setting up your account.
-The platform’s FAQ section also notes that there are two main requirements for using Venmo:
+The platform’s FAQ section also notes that there are four main requirements for using Venmo:

 - You must have a U.S. cell phone that can send or receive text messages.
 You will need this to complete your sign-up process.